luigiaceto/stuff-happens/README.md

 HTTP Method: POST

 Description: make a guess for the card position.
-If the guess i correct the body contains its misfortune index, otherwise the response body will be empty.
 The position starts from 0 and goes up to N (actual cards in hand), e.g. if I wanna guess a card between the first and second card in my hand I should send 1.
 If I wanna gues the card as the first in hand I should send 0, and if I wanna guess the last card then I'll send N. In case no position in chosen, send -1.

 Request body:
 ```
 {
   "match_id": 1234,
+  "guessed_situation_id": 1,
   "guessed_position": 2,
   "match_situations": [
     {
       "id": 1
-      "name": "Trovo numeri complessi allo scritto di analisi I",
+      "name": "Dimentichi il caricabatterie del telefono in hotel",
       "misfortune_index": 34.6,
-      "img_path": "/img/trovo_numeri_complessi_allo_scritto_di_analisiI.jpg"
+      "img_path": "/img/sit1.jpg"
     },
     ...
-  ],
-  "guessed_situation_id": 1,
-  "round": 4
+  ]
 }
 ```